Lyndsay is a huge fan of all things Disney, and she enjoys finding ways to incorporate its magic in everything from crafts to recipes.

-1. Mortimer's Market on Buena Vista Street has a very special meaning.
+1. Special Meaning of Mortimer's Market on Buena Vista Street

 Mortimer was the name that Walt Disney wanted to originally name the mouse that we all know as Mickey today.
 His wife thought that the name Mortimer was too pretentious and Walt decided to change it.
 To honor this they named the market after the mouse that started it all.

 The flag inside the window display has only 48 stars!
-This is because because during July 4, 1912-July 3, 1959 the United States flag only had 48 stars and Buena Vista Street has a 1920's and 30's theme to it.
+This is because from July 4, 1912, to July 3, 1959, the United States flag only had 48 stars and Buena Vista Street has the 1920s and 1930s theme to it.

 The wharf shakes every so often to emulate a Californian earthquake.
 It is very subtle but it does vibrate occasionally.

 The suit featured is a replica of the actual suit that Walt Disney wore to the premier of Snow White and the Seven Dwarfs in 1937.
 It is a grey suit with a pink tie and hat.